Why Your Vagaro Salon Still Needs a Phone Answering Service in 2026

 “We text clients back when we miss a call”

 Text-back is better than nothing but misses two key points.
 First, 62% of callers have already called a competitor by the time you text back.
-Second, texting cannot answer questions, overcome objections, or build the rapport that converts a first-time inquiry into a booked appointment.
+Second, texting can’t answer questions, overcome objections, or build the rapport that converts a first-time inquiry into a booked appointment.

 “AI phone calls sound robotic”